Longevity, Magazine

 What do these places actually have in common?
 Naturally, this question also occupied Dan Buettner.
 First, his team noticed that the people in the Blue Zones live in a certain way quite isolated - be it on islands, peninsulas, in mountainous regions or small towns.
 Despite all the local segregation, they have access to modern medical care.

 The Blue Zones are also located in sunny subtropical to tropical areas, making vitamin D deficiency a rarity.
-This is advantageous because researchers suspect that a deficit of vitamin D can shorten lifespan.
+This is an advantage, as researchers suspect that a lack of vitamin D can shorten life expectancy.

 Mailpoet banner Vitamind3k2